Eshkolot

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 History

 The village was first established in 1982 as a Nahal settlement and was turned over to civilians in 1991.
 The name of the city is taken from the well-known vineyards in Hebron.

 Some of its residents own lands and are farming wheat, barley, grapes, olives, figs and pomegranates and even some few dates while others are working in other places, in particular Beersheba.

-There are two local wineries currently being built.